-If there are 20 or fewer separately owned Parcel of property within the area affected by the Preliminary Development Plan (or comparable document) governing the Planned Development, the Planning Director shall cause written notice of the hearing to be given to the Owner(s) of each such Parcel and to property Owners within 200 feet of the Preliminary Development Plan.
-If there are more than 20 separately owned Parcels, then the Planning Director shall cause notice of the hearing to be published in accordance with Section 20-1301(q)(1)(2) & (3).
+If there are 20 or fewer separately owned Parcel of property within the area affected by the Preliminary Development Plan (or comparable document) governing the Planned Development, t The Planning Director shall cause written notice of the hearing to be given to the Owner(s) of each such Parcel within the Development Plan area and to property Owners within 200 400 feet of the Preliminary Development Plan boundary.
+If there are more than 20 separately owned Parcel, then the Planning Director shall cause notice of the hearing to be published in accordance with Section 20-1301(q)(1).